Arc-like continua, Julia sets of entire functions, and Eremenko's Conjecture: Introduction

 By definition, this class contains all hyperbolic functions, as well as the particularly interesting \emph{Speiser class} $\classS$ of functions for which $S(f)$ is finite.
 We remark that, for $f\in\B$, always $I(f)\subset J(f)$ \cite{alexmisha}.

 If $f\in\B$, then the map

 is of disjoint type for sufficiently small $\lambda$ \cite[\S5, p.\ 261]{boettcher}.
 If additionally the original function $f$ is hyperbolic, then by \cite[Theorem~5.2]{boettcher}, the dynamics of $f$ on its Julia set $J(f)$ can be obtained, via a suitable semi-conjugacy, as a quotient of that of $f_{\lambda}$ on $J(f_{\lambda})$.
+This result has been generalised, first by Mihaljevi\'c-Brandt \cite{helenaconjugacy} and more recently by Alhabib, Sixsmith and the author \cite{geometricallyfinite} to important larger classes of entire functions (more precisely: geometrically finite entire functions whose local backward branches on the Julia set have uniformly bounded degree).

-This semi-conjugacy is a homeomorphism when restricted to any connected component of $J(f_{\lambda})$.
-Hence any results concerning the topology of Julia components for the disjoint-type function $f_{\lambda}$ apply directly to the corresponding subsets of $J(f)$ also.
+In each of these cases, the semi-conjugacy in question restricts to a homeomorphism on each connected component of $J(f_{\lambda})$.
+Hence all of our results concerning the topology of Julia components for the disjoint-type function $f_{\lambda}$ apply directly to the corresponding subsets of $J(f)$ also.

-Mihaljevi\'c-Brandt \cite{helenaconjugacy} has extended \cite[Theorem~5.2]{boettcher} to an important class of non-hyperbolic functions.
-Furthermore, \cite{DHlanding} introduces the notion of periodic ``dreadlocks''~-- a generalisation of the above-mentioned ``hairs''~-- for entire functions with bounded postsingular sets.
-(This includes all hyperbolic entire functions.)
-Again, the closure of such a dreadlock can be shown to be homeomorphic to a component of $J(f_{\lambda})$, with $f_{\lambda}$ from~\eqref{eqn:rescalingdisjointtype} of disjoint type.
-Even more generally, for any $f\in\B$, it is shown in~\cite[Theorem~1.1]{boettcher} that $f$ and the disjoint-type function $f_{\lambda}$ have the same dynamics \emph{near infinity}.
-It follows that our results, obtained for the disjoint-type function $f_{\lambda}$, also have interesting consequences for general $f\in\B$.
+Furthermore, \cite{DHlanding} introduces the notion of periodic ``filaments''~-- a generalisation of the above-mentioned ``hairs''~-- for entire functions with bounded postsingular sets.
+This includes all hyperbolic functions, and more generally all geometrically finite entire functions.
+These filaments promise to play an important role in the combinatorial study of class $\B$ entire functions; indeed, they have already been used to prove the existence and uniqueness of (homotopy) Hubbard trees for general post-singularly finite entire functions \cite{pfrangthesis}.
+Our results on disjoint-type Julia continua apply directly to (landing) filaments; indeed, any periodic filament together with its landing point is homeomorphic to a corresponding component of $J(f_{\lambda})$, with $f_{\lambda}$ from~\eqref{eqn:rescalingdisjointtype} of disjoint type.

+Yet more generally, for any $f\in\B$, it is shown in~\cite[Theorem~1.1]{boettcher} that $f$ and the disjoint-type function $f_{\lambda}$ have the same dynamics \emph{near infinity}.
+It follows that our results, which apply \emph{a priori} only to the disjoint-type function $f_{\lambda}$, also have interesting consequences for general $f\in\B$.